lukso-network/docs/docs/guides/universal-profile/browser-extension/03-interact-with-dapp.md

 Each operation will open an extension popup window for a user to confirm the transaction or sign the message.

 :::note
-If you don't have funds at your EOA address, the application will use the relayer <br/> service by default to pay the gas fees (thus ignoring gas properties).
+If you don't have funds on your EOA, the application will use the relayer service by default to pay the gas fees (thus ignoring gas properties).
 :::

 ### Send a transaction